2025–26 Denver Pioneers men's basketball team

-The 2025–26 Denver Pioneers men's basketball team represents the University of Denver in the 2025–26 NCAA Division I men's basketball season.
-The Pioneers are led by first-year head coach Tim Bergstraser, who was hired as Denver's next coach after previous coach Jeff Wulbrun was fired in the 2024–25 season.
-The Pioneers play home games at Hamilton Gymnasium in Denver, Colorado as members of the Summit League.
+The 2025–26 Denver Pioneers men's basketball team represented the University of Denver in the 2025–26 NCAA Division I men's basketball season.
+The Pioneers were led by first-year head coach Tim Bergstraser, who was hired as Denver's next coach after previous coach Jeff Wulbrun was fired after the 2024–25 season.
+The Pioneers played home games at Hamilton Gymnasium in Denver, Colorado as members of the Summit League.

-This also serves as the Pioneers' final season in the Summit League after it was announced on October 31, 2025, that Denver will be joining the West Coast Conference starting on July 1, 2026.
+This also served as the Pioneers' final season in the Summit League after it was announced on October 31, 2025, that Denver will be joining the West Coast Conference starting on July 1, 2026.

+The Pioneers finished the regular season 15–16 overall, and 8–8 in the Summit League to finish in sixth place.
+In the Summit League tournament, they lost to North Dakota in the quarterfinals.

 Previous season

 The Pioneers finished the 2024–25 season 11–21, 5–11 in Summit League play, to finish in seventh place.
 In the Summit League tournament, the Pioneers would fall to St. Thomas in the quarterfinal round.